 To collect specific information, the IKOA-FHS uses qualitative data-collection tools, such as interviews, group discussions, focus groups and methods of content analysis.
 This allows detailed data to be compiled to gain a deeper understanding of the phenomena.
 The information obtained in this way should facilitate socially relevant and successful decisions.

 Participation plays an important role at the IKOA-FHS.
-Research should not only be conducted on elderly people but with them.
+Research should not only be conducted on older adults but with them.
 They should play an active role in the entire research process – from finding a topic, to implementing and evaluating a research project.
-Depending on the purpose of the research, other actors can be involved in the participatory process alongside the researchers and elderly subjects.
+Depending on the purpose of the research, other actors can be involved in the participatory process alongside the researchers and older adults.
 Only by involving all the actors concerned in the research process is it possible to obtain valid findings and develop socially acceptable and sustainable solutions.
-The IKOA-FHS has two groups of participatory elderly people: one in St. Gallen (since 2015) and one in the Lake Constance area (since 2016).
+The IKOA-FHS has two groups of participatory older adults: one in St. Gallen (since 2015) and one in the Lake Constance area (since 2016).